SBPGames/.github/profile/README.md

 </div>

 ## Contact
-If you have any question, remark or thing to tell us, please send an email at `contact@pimous.dev`.
+If you have any question, remark or if you need some help, please send an email at `contact@sbpgames.fr`.